 If this isn’t where you need it to be, there are a few things you can try:

 2. To pick up even more speed improvements, use the DNS cache tool to enhance your Mac’s connectivity.
+You can find it within the Performance feature.

-CleanMyMac X is a really useful Mac performance improvement app.
+CleanMyMac is a really useful Mac performance improvement app.
 It is an easy-to-use app that includes a whole load of features that improve how a Mac runs, including its network and browser connections, so you can be sure that it is running as smoothly as possible.